UltraOS/UltraProtocol/README.md

 Defines a list of files for the loader to preload into ram before handover.

 - `module` - (string) - shorthand alias for `module/path`
+- `module/name` - (string, optional, default=\<implementation-defined\>) - name of the module that the kernel receives
-- `module/path` - (string) - specifies the path for the module to load
+- `module/path` - (string) - specifies the path for the module to load in a loader-defined format, if applicable.
 - `module/load-at` (unsigned/string, optional, unique, default="anywhere") - specifies the load address for the module

 Each directive generates a separate `ultra_module_info_attribute`